INEOS Automotive partners with The HALO Trust to develop the Grenadier

 From mountain tracks to urban battlefields, HALO goes further to find and destroy landmines.
 This means we need a vehicle fleet fit for war zones, rainforests and deserts.
 Our 8,500 deminers are some of the most resilient people on the planet – they need a vehicle they can rely on to keep them safe and get the job done.
 We want to share our experiences with INEOS to help build an off-roader ready for the challenges of the 21st century

 INEOS first worked with HALO in 2020 when engineers visited project sites in Angola.
 They witnessed HALO’s vehicles negotiating pitted, rocky and sometimes undrivable roads during the rainy season to get to the areas most in need of its assistance.
 They also discovered how HALO successfully manages its 4X4 fleet.

 “The life-saving work undertaken by HALO is phenomenal.
 Those engineers who went to Angola a few years ago were inspired by the dedication and skill they saw and were excited by the insights they gained.
 This feedback has been vital to us as we have developed the Grenadier.”
 Dirk Heilmann, CEO of INEOS Automotive.

 As the relationship further matures, INEOS also aims to develop a fleet of bespoke Grenadiers for The HALO Trust, with features specific to its operational needs.
-These include anchor points to fit protective mine-proof belly armor and safe storage for mine-clearance tools.
+These include anchor points to fit protective mine-proof belly armour and safe storage for mine-clearance tools.
 They will also need to be easily convertible into ambulances for the safe evacuation of potential casualties.